-The local authority then issues an application for an Emergency Protection Order (EPO) and the case comes to court very quickly (the same day or the next).
+The local authority then issues an application for an Emergency Protection Order (EPO) of an Interim Care Order (ICO) and the case comes to court very quickly.

-If the local authority applies for an EPO they are seeking to separate the child from her parents to safeguard her.
+If the local authority applies for an EPO or ICO they may be seeking to separate the child from her parents to safeguard her.
 They will argue that her safety depends upon being separated, or sometimes, supervised.
 A Judge is asked to make a decision based on the evidence before her and usually that is simply the medical evidence.
 At that stage it would be a rare judge who would risk further injuries by leaving a child wholly unsupervised in her family.

 Remember that the local authority already has evidence and the parents do not.

-Sometimes we can negotiate a compromise, such as the placement of the child and a parent in a supervised setting (foster care usually) while further investigations are undertaken.
+Sometimes we can negotiate a compromise, such as the placement of the child and a parent in a supervised setting (with a family member or foster care usually) while further investigations are undertaken.
 However, this involves an acceptance by the parent that the local authority have legitimate worries on some level, and not all parents can do that.